gcallah/Rationalism/Yarvin/yarvin.md

 have the right to establish a pro-Stanist culture.
 But it *is* a proposal for a form of government that is not actively hostile to Christian communities.
-In other words, he recommends establishing a neutral regime, rather than enduring the current regime, which is actively anti-Christian.
+In other words, he recommends establishing a neutral regime, rather than enduring a regime that is actively anti-Christian, which I take the current regime to be.

 One reason some people might reject opting for a neutral regime is they think the number one option, a regime that promotes Christian life, is possible.
 In our current situation, I do not think it is.
-Perhaps Adrian Vermeule would say that I lack sufficient imagination… and perhaps he would be correct.
+Perhaps Adrian Vermeule would say that I lack sufficient imagination... and perhaps he would be correct.
 But I am stuck with making judgments based on the imagination that I actually have, not the imagination I might hope to have.

 One fellow Christian, upon seeing me defend Yarvin, said, "But he is a nihilist!"
 Well, if true, that is bad, but:
-1. It is not really relevant as to whether his current political proposals are worth considering; and
+1. It is not really relevant as to whether his current political proposals are worth considering (unless one thinks he is trying to trick us into accepting proposals that will result in destruction); and
 2. Whatever he once said about his philosophical stance, I don't think it accurately describes his current beliefs.